Detecting Multiple Structural Breaks in Systems of Linear Regression Equations with Integrated and Stationary Regressors: Simulation

 \section{Simulation}

 We conduct simulation experiments to assess the adequacy of our technical results presented in \autoref{sec:method}.
-Specifically, we investigate the finite sample performance of our estimator with respect to the accuracy in finding the exact number of breaks and their location.
-For the simulations and the empirical application, we rely on a modified group LARS algorithm for the first step and the BEA for the second step.
-The choice of the tuning parameter $\lambda_T$ is translated to pre-specifying the maximum number of breakpoint candidates $M$, i.e.\ the maximum number of non-zero groups in $\hat{\boldsymbol{\theta}}(T)$, when the LARS implementation is used.
-Since the group LASSO estimator overselects breaks in the first step, $M$ should be set large enough to encompass all true breakpoints and some additional falsely selected non-zero groups.
+Specifically, we investigate the finite sample performance of our estimator with respect to the speed and accuracy in finding the exact number of breaks and their location.
+In principle, we can optimize \eqref{eq:gfl2} directly using a coordinate descent algorithm like the one proposed in \cite{Breheny2015} for a grid of $\lambda_T$ values.
+However, such an algorithm is not computationally efficient for change-point problems.
+Thus, for the simulations and the empirical application, we rely on a modified group LARS algorithm that approximates the solution for the first step and the BEA for the second step.
+The choice of the tuning parameter $\lambda_T$ is translated to pre-specifying the maximum number of breakpoint candidates $M$, i.e.\ the maximum number of non-zero groups in $\hat{\boldsymbol{\theta}}(T)$ that is returned when the LARS implementation is used.
+The modified group LARS algorithm evaluates each point in time as a breakpoint candidate but returns only the $M$ most relevant breaks.
+According to Theorem 2, we know that the group LASSO estimator overselects breaks in the first step.
+Hence, $M$ should be set large enough to encompass all true breakpoints and some additional falsely selected non-zero groups.
 The BEA then asymptotically guarantees that the set of change-points is attained in the second step.
-Further, the minimum distance between breaks needs to be specified based on the number of coefficients in the model to guarantee consistent estimation in each regime.
+Further, the minimum distance between breaks needs to be specified based on the number of coefficients in the model to guarantee that these coefficients can be estimated accurately in each regime.
 Details about the modified group LARS algorithm, the BEA, and additional simulation results are included in Supplementary Material A.

 We consider model specifications with one, two and four breakpoints, respectively.
 The following DGP is employed to model a multiple equations cointegrating regression with multiple structural breaks,